d3vilh/raspberry-gateway/README.md

    * **Shelly Plug Monitoring**: Shelly Plug dashboard. `http://localhost:3030/d/i_aeo-uMz/power-consumption`
    > **Note**: Change `localhost` to your Raspberry ip/hostname.

-  If you don't see any data on dashboard - try to change the time duration to something smaller.
-If this does not helps - check via **Portainer UI** that all the exporters and containers are running:
+  If you don't see any data on the dashboard - try to change the time duration to something smaller.
+If this does not help - check via **Portainer UI** that all the exporters and containers are running:

   <img src="/images/portainer-run.png" alt="Running containers" width="350" border="1" />

-  Then debug **Prometheus targets** described in next partagraph.
+  Then debug **Prometheus targets** described in the next partagraph.

   ### Prometheus
-   It is used to collect metrics from exporters and provide them to Grafana.
+   Used to collect metrics from exporters and provide them to Grafana.
    * **UI access port** `http://localhost:9090/`, (*change `localhost` to your Raspberry host ip/name*)
    * **Default password** password is not set by default!
-   * **External ports** used by container: `9090`, various exporters ports (see below)
+   * **External ports** used by container: `9090:tcp`, various exporters ports (see below)
    * **Configuration files** are available after the installation and located in `~/monitoring/prometeus/` directory
    * **Advanced Configuration** Before the installation, can be predefined in [`advanced.config.yml`](https://github.com/d3vilh/raspberry-gateway/blob/master/advanced.config.yml#L83)
-   * **Targets** status can be checked on `http://localhost:9090/targets`
+   * **Targets** status can be checked on `http://localhost:9090/targets` (*you know what to do with `localhost`* 🧐)

    #### Here is list of available exporters/targets: